 - Part IV: Reflecting on ways to integrate a culture of dialogue and inquiry.

-The GHFP will continue to facilitate Dumfries House’s staff professional development and dialogue.
+The GHFP continues to facilitate Dumfries House’s staff professional development and dialogue.

-The GHFP is accompanying IB school’s journey towards educational innovation and transformation.
-Highlights of our support include exploring a rich conception of student well-being beyond mental health, approaches to staff well-being and development, and the potentials of developing a group-based peer mentoring programme.
+The GHFP is accompanying the school’s journey towards educational innovation and transformation.
+Highlights of our support include exploring a rich conception of student well-being beyond mental health and approaches to staff well-being and development.
+The school are in the process of developing and integrating a HCE peer-mentoring programme and social-emotional exploration time into their curriculum.